flyingmachine/brave-clojure-web/content/concurrency.md

 With this broad characterization under our belts, let's look more thoroughly at the concepts of value, identity, state, time, and behavior.

+NOTES
+- identity is reference, not name
+- you can dereference, work with that state: store it, whatever, without worrying about it changing

 ### Value